-Table 7 Operationalized scoring system AUCs for diagnosis task, together with AUCs of the best machine learning model on the op-clinician features, simplest features, and the set of all features scoring systems remain more interpretable.
+We have found that state-of-the-art machine learning methods on simplest features, clinician features, and the set of all features outperform existing scoring criteria.
+But the existing scoring systems remain more interpretable.
 Interpretability is crucial if domain experts are to accept and use the model.
 We turn next to finding models that are more transparent and hence more likely to be accepted in practice, yet still outperform existing models.